 Beavercreek is a medium-sized city located in the state of Ohio.
-With a population of 46,277 people and eight constituent neighborhoods, Beavercreek is the 24th largest community in Ohio.
+With a population of 46,549 people and 11 constituent neighborhoods, Beavercreek is the 24th largest community in Ohio.

 Beavercreek real estate is some of the most expensive in Ohio, although Beavercreek house values don't compare to the most expensive real estate in the U.S.

-Beavercreek is a decidedly white-collar city, with fully 88.32% of the workforce employed in white-collar jobs, well above the national average.
+Beavercreek is a decidedly white-collar city, with fully 87.75% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Beavercreek is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Beavercreek who work in management occupations (15.23%), office and administrative support (10.15%), and sales jobs (9.38%).
+There are especially a lot of people living in Beavercreek who work in management occupations (13.94%), sales jobs (11.02%), and healthcare (10.54%).

 Also of interest is that Beavercreek has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Beavercreek in 2010 was $39,325, which is wealthy relative to Ohio and the nation.
-This equates to an annual income of $157,300 for a family of four.
-However, Beavercreek contains both very wealthy and poor people as well.
+The per capita income in Beavercreek in 2018 was $44,912, which is wealthy relative to Ohio and the nation.
+This equates to an annual income of $179,648 for a family of four.

+Beavercreek is a somewhat ethnically-diverse city.
 The people who call Beavercreek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beavercreek residents report their race to be White, followed by Asian.
-Important ancestries of people in Beavercreek include Irish, English, Italian, and Polish.
+Important ancestries of people in Beavercreek include German, English, Irish, Italian, and Polish.

 The most common language spoken in Beavercreek is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.